 An easy and complete tutorial on how to make Homer Simpson’s absolute favourite snack – these fun, pink glazed doughnuts with sprinkles (The Simpsons Doughnuts) – with perfect results, every time!

-Here’s another doughnut update – in my quest to make perfect doughnuts every single time, I put together this detailed post right here with plenty of tips and tricks and things to look for, if you too would like to make amazing, deep-fried doughnuts at home!
+Here’s another doughnut update – in my quest to make perfect doughnuts every single time, I put together this comprehensive tutorial on how to make perfect doughnuts!
+With plenty of tips and tricks and things to look for, if you too would like to make amazing, deep-fried doughnuts at home!

 One of the most well-known families in the world for the past 25 years is without a doubt the Simpsons!
 I remember watching them when I was growing up and I still love the show.
 I love the couch gags!
 I even owned the Simpsons Album on Cassette tape and sang along to Do the Bartman.